lucabortoluzzi921/compl_reti/LAB-K2/README.md

      * Q4.
 What is the current state of images and running containers after starting Kathara?
 Show the outputs of the proper `docker` commands.
      * Q5.
 Use `ip` command (see the reference table below) to show the IP addresses of the interfaces and the routing tables, for both hosts.
      * Q6.
 Using `ping`, check the connectivity between the two hosts and report the output.
 What is going on?
-   Why latency changes over time?
+   Why does latency change over time?
      * Q7.
 What is the output of `kathara linfo` when the lab is running?
      * Q8.
 What is the output of `kathara list` when the lab is running?
    * Within a container of a device, create a file (e.g., using `touch prova.txt`)